-Back to our discussion of last week.
-We can choose between commodity food grown in soil saturated with Round-Up (above right) or food arising from grass-based systems which build organic matter and deliver the quality of nutrition our grandparents used to savor (above left).
+We can choose the source of our foods, from commodity food grown in soil saturated with Round-Up (above right) or from grass-based systems which build organic matter and deliver the quality of nutrition our grandparents used to savor (above left).
 The challenge is the food on the right generates higher short-term cash flow than food from start-up, grass-based systems.
-This creates an obstacle for grass-farmers to purchase land.
+This creates an obstacle for grass-farmers to purchasing land.
 Without a secure land-base, the supply of "green" food into cities from these farmers is at risk.
 How do we solve this problem?

 I think it is by partnering with capitalists who: